saliba-lab/covid19-profibrotic-macrophages/README.md

+## Issue
+Due to problems with the Nubes cloud service (nubes.helmholtz-berlin.de) the data is currently unavailable.
+This will hopefully be fixed soon.
+First, the data will be made available via share link for another cloud (see data availability).
+Second, the URLs used in the scripts will be replaced.

 # Analysis of transcriptomic phenotypes of lung macrophages in severe COVID-19 and SARS-CoV-2 stimulated primary monocytes.

 This repository contains the code used to analyze the phenotype of macrophages from bronchoalveolar lavage (BAL) fluid  ([here](https://github.com/OliverDietrich/SARS-CoV-2-infection-triggers-profibrotic-macrophage-responses-and-lung-fibrosis/blob/main/R/BAL-macrophages.R)) as well as primary monocytes stimulated with, among others, SARS-CoV-2 ([here](https://github.com/OliverDietrich/SARS-CoV-2-infection-triggers-profibrotic-macrophage-responses-and-lung-fibrosis/blob/main/R/Monocytes.R)) as shown in